fahmifj/mkrev/README.md

 # Mkrev

-A lazy tool to generate reverse shell in quick and shorter way than browsing a cheatsheet!
+A lazy tool to generate reverse shell, it's quicker than browsing a cheatsheet, less typing as well !

+> You don't have to type the IP!
+All hail laziness!

 ## Installation